Dr4g0nsoul/World-Builder-2D/README.md

 ## Level Properties
 ![Level Properties](https://github.com/Dr4g0nsoul/World-Builder-2D/blob/release/images/EditorHelp5.png)
+- To access the level properties in the Inspector, you need to click on the GameObject called "Level" at the root of your Level Scene.
 - Here you can adjust different properties about the current level, like Name, Description, its boundaries/size and level exits
 - To change the levels size just press the "Edit with gizmo" button under "Level Bounds" to make the handles appear on the boundary indicator.
   - Just drag the handles to resize the box and click the "Save Bounds" button to apply the changes